BhupendraSingh7076/bhaskar-ai-agentic-pipeline/NOTES.md

 ### Design Notes

-The pipeline is designed as a three-stage agentic workflow: decomposition, answering, and synthesis.
-The decomposition and synthesis steps use an LLM via OpenRouter (as an equivalent to the Anthropic SDK), while the answering step is implemented as a mock tool to simulate tool-based interactions, as required.
+This pipeline is designed to clearly separate reasoning and execution.
+I used an LLM for the decomposition step because it can intelligently break a broad topic into focused sub-questions.
+The answer step is implemented as a mock tool to simulate external tool usage, as required by the assignment, and to demonstrate how agentic systems integrate tools.

-Prompts are stored separately (`system_prompt.txt` and `user_prompt_template.txt`) to ensure modularity and allow easy iteration without changing core logic.
-The system prompt enforces structure, output format, and edge case handling to improve reliability.
+Prompts are stored in separate files to keep the system modular and easy to update without changing code.

-Basic error handling is included for empty inputs, API failures, and invalid LLM responses.
-Additionally, low-confidence outputs are detected using a simple `[UNCERTAIN]` flag.

-This design reflects a realistic separation between reasoning (LLM) and execution (tools), similar to modern agentic systems.
+The pipeline can handle any user-provided topic dynamically, making it flexible and reusable.
+Basic edge case handling is included, such as checking for empty input and handling API failures or invalid LLM responses.
+This design keeps the system simple, readable, and aligned with real-world agentic workflows.

 ### Reflection